Fourier¶

 ABI and calldata

-Calldata is a 1-byte selector followed by 32-byte words.
+A 1-byte selector followed by 32-byte words.
 No Solidity function-ID hash.
-No variable-length args in v1 (except
+Variable-length arguments are not supported in the calldata ABI;

 Compiler